See the developer documentation for technical details about the button component.

 The form footer button group is only for buttons that submit an entire form or navigate away from the form (Cancel, Go Back, etc.).

 Use inline button groups within the interface content for buttons that act on part of the content and do not take the user away from the interface (e.g. buttons as a toolbar for selected items in a grid).

 Place all form submission buttons on the right side of the button group.
 The most commonly-used button should come first (left-most).
-This button should use the primary style (unless the action deletes persisted data, in which case it should use the destructive style).
+This button should use the solid style (unless the action deletes persisted data, in which case it should use the ghost style and negative color).